Young Bond: Post-release reaction

 When SilverFin was published in March 2005, reviews of the novel were good.
 This, in addition to a large marketing campaign in the United Kingdom, elevated SilverFin to the number eight spot on the Booksellers list of best-selling children's books in the UK.
 By November 2005, SilverFin had already sold 500,000 copies worldwide.

 A second book in the Young Bond series, Blood Fever, was released on 5 January 2006 in the UK having been delayed from an initial release in October 2005.
 The book reached the number one spot on the Booksellers list of best-selling children's books in the UK in its second week of release and held the spot for eleven weeks.

 Double or Die, the third book in the series, was released in the UK on 4 January 2007, having had its title announced the day before.
 The title was voted on in a national poll on the official Young Bond website; the other two titles to choose from were N.E.M.E.S.I.S. and The Deadlock Cipher.
 After the first three days of Double or Dies release it took the number two spot on the Booksellers list of best-selling children's books in the UK and number fourteen in the overall UK Top 50 list.
 A week later it had climbed to number one on the children's list and the number twelve spot overall.

 As of March 2009 the Young Bond novels have sold over 5 million copies and have been translated into 25 languages.

 In December 2010 all five Young Bond books were released as eBooks by Ian Fleming Publications.

-On 5 May 2011 Puffin Books released two special editions of SilverFinThe five book Young Bond series will be re-released in the UK on 5 April 2012 with all new cover art by Hyperion Books.
+On 5 May 2011 Puffin Books released two special editions of SilverFinThe five book Young Bond series were re-released in the UK on 5 April 2012 with all new cover art by Hyperion Books.

 US publication

 In June 2004 it was announced that the Young Bond series would be published by Miramax Books, then still a part of Disney.
 The acquisition was announced by Miramax co-chair Harvey Weinstein and Miramax Books president & editor in chief Jonathan Burnham.
 The deal's price tag was not disclosed, but was understood to be in the six-figure range.
 Miramax, in conjunction with Disney's Hyperion Books for Children label, published SilverFin in 2005 and Blood Fever in 2006.
 Following Miramax's split from Disney, Ian Fleming Publications struck a new deal for the remaining books with Hyperion Books for Children.
 This created a gap between publication of the books in the UK and US, with the third book, Double or Die not appearing in the US until April 2008.
-Book Four, Hurricane Gold, was published by Disney-Hyperion in April 2009.
+Book four, Hurricane Gold, was published by Disney-Hyperion in April 2009.
 Also in 2009, Disney-Hyperion re-released SilverFin and Blood Fever with new cover art by artist Kev Walker.
 By Royal Command and SilverFin: The Graphic Novel were released in the US on 18 May 2010.